Carl Weese Photographer

 Digital capture, pigment ink prints

 In the past few years there have been dramatic changes in color photography.
 I've always loved color but was never satisfied with available color printing methods—until now.
 Output from digital printing equipment has not only equaled the quality of darkroom color prints, but surpassed the archival qualities of dye-based traditional color photographs.
 Digital capture offers the photographer far greater control over the process than color film ever allowed.
-There are only a few examples of my recent color work on this web site, but more will be coming soon, and anyone interested in seeing more of this new work in real time can visit my daily web log, Working Pictures.
+There are examples of my recent color work linked from the Online Galleries page on this web site, and anyone interested in seeing more of this new work in real time can visit my daily blog, Working Pictures.
 (Link in menu, above.)